 How Can You Save On Insurance Premiums For Pickup Trucks In Ontario

 Safe driving habits are factors that you could control when your insurer calculates your premiums.
-Apart from these you may also check out if the following discounts apply to you and save you some cash.
+Apart from these, you may also check out if the following discounts apply to you and save you some cash.

 - The driver education program discount: If you complete training from a reputed driver school, it may be an advantage to cut down premiums.

-- The student discount: If you are a student and score good in school, you may inform your insurer.
+- The student discount: If you are a student and score well in school, you may inform your insurer.
 Certain insurers do give a discount on your car insurance premiums for good scores.
-This reflects that you may be an equally responsible motorist and adhere to rules of the road.
+This reflects that you may be an equally responsible motorist and adhere to the rules of the road.

 - The multi-vehicle discount: If you bundle different car insurance or home insurance policies together, you may get a discount as a whole from the same provider.

-- The driving record discount: In case you are able to maintain a clean claim free record for 3 years or more, you could get a discount.
+- The driving record discount: In case you are able to maintain a clean claim-free record for 3 years or more, you could get a discount.